mach3builders/laravel-privatelabel/README.md

 ```

-Add the following .env vars to your .env
+Add the following variables to your .env file:
 ```env
 PRIVATE_LABEL_DOMAIN=
 FORGE_SERVER_ID=